LEARN MORE ABOUT LEAVE

 What is Medical Leave?

-• Do you need to take a leave of absence for your own health condition?
+Do you need to take time off for your own medical?

 Types of reasons for this type of leave include: